Nguyễn Tuấn Anh: HAGL - Arsenal JMG Academy

-In 2007, Tuấn Anh passed the try-out for HAGL – Arsenal JMG Academy, he was one of only fourteen players that got accepted into the academy out of about seven thousand candidates from all over the country in the first selection.
+In 2007, Tuấn Anh passed the try-out for HAGL – Arsenal JMG Academy, he was one of only 14 players that got accepted into the academy out of about 7 thousand candidates from all over the country in the first selection.

-In June 2010, Tuấn Anh and Nguyễn Công Phượng were the only two players from HAGL JMG Academy that were invited to a fifteen days oversea training program in Mali, It was a training program for top players of JMG Academy from all over the globe.
+In June 2010, Tuấn Anh and Nguyễn Công Phượng were the only 2 players from HAGL JMG Academy that were invited to a 15 days oversea training program in Mali, It was a training program for top players of JMG Academy from all over the globe.
 Tuấn Anh was praised and highly rated by the academy's director Jean-Marc Guillou during the training program.

 In November 2012, Tuấn Anh along with Nguyễn Công Phượng, Lương Xuân Trường, Trần Hữu Đông Triều were four of the players from the academy received the invitation to train with Arsenal F.C.
 U-17 team.
 In the letter, Arsenal's performance supervisor, Steve Morrow stated that coach Arsène Wenger was impressed with the academy's players when they beat Arsenal U-17 team in January.
 After the training end, Tuấn Anh was the player impressed coach Arsène Wenger the most, he even introduced Tuấn Anh to a Greeks football club for a trial.
-Unfortunately Tuấn Anh missed the trial opportunity as he suffered from a serious ligament injury in early 2012 that took him six month to recover.
+Unfortunately Tuấn Anh missed the trial opportunity as he suffered from a serious ligament injury in early 2012 that took him 6 month to recover.
 He was sent to a hospital in Paris that specialize in treating injures for sport athlete for the knee operation.

 Tuấn Anh was voted as player of the tournament at 2014 International U-21 Thanh Niên Newspaper Cup where HAGL – Arsenal JMG Academy team was crowned as the champion after defeated Thailand U-21 (3-0) in the final.

 Hoàng Anh Gia Lai

 Tuấn Anh was promoted to Hoàng Anh Gia Lai F.C. first team along with other academy's player from the first selection in 2015 when the club revolutionized their first team, most of their first team players were released, only a few was kept to guide young player from the academy.
 Tuấn Anh was promoted to first team along with other academy's player from the first selection.

 Tuấn Anh made his V.League 1 debut on 4 January 2015 at the opening game of the season against Sanna Khanh Hoa F.C.
 He score his first league goal in this game as Hoàng Anh Gia Lai F.C. won the game 4–2.
-On 14 April, Tuấn Anh won the 2014 young player of the year award with 49 votes, 10 votes more than his club mate Công Phượng at second place.
+On 14 April, Tuấn Anh won the 2014 young player of the year award with 49 votes, 10 votes more than his club mate Nguyễn Công Phượng at second place.
 Tuấn Anh was also voted as the team's best player at the end of the season, he has the most appearances in the team, played in all 26 league games of the season including 25 starts.